yneves/node-bauer-crawler-csv-to-json/README.md

 # node-bauer-crawler-csv-to-json
-Plugin for bauer-crawler to convert CSV into JSON.
+Pluginf or bauer-crawler to convert CSV into JSON.